lucianotonet/portal.montebelodosul.rs.gov.br/wp-content/plugins/media-file-renamer/readme.txt

 If you are a developer and willing to customize the way the file are renamed, please use the mfrh_new_filename filter.
 The $new is the new filename proposed by the plugin, $old is the previous one and $post contains the information about the current attachment.

 `
-add_filter( 'mfrh_new_filename', array( $this, 'filter_filename' ), 10, 3 );
+add_filter( 'mfrh_new_filename', 'my_filter_filename', 10, 3 );

 function filter_filename( $new, $old, $post ) {
   return "renamed-" . $new;
 }
 `

+You are welcome to create plugins using Media File Renamer using special rules for renaming.
+Please tell me you so if you make one and I will list those plugins here.

 == Screenshots ==

 1. Type in the name of your media, that is all.
 2. Special screen for bulk actions.
-3. Has to be renamed.
+3. This needs to be renamed.
+4. The little lock and unlock icons.
+5. Options for the automatic renaming (there are more options than just this).

 == Changelog ==

+= 2.6.7 =
+* Fix: Click on lock/unlock doesn't take you back to the first page anymore.

+= 2.6.6 =
+* Fix: Little naming issue when numbering + custom filter is used.

+= 2.6.0 =
+* Add: Lock/Unlock icons in the Media Manager.
+* Add: Rename depending on the title of the post the media is attached to.

+= 2.5.0 =
+* Update: WordPress 4.4.
+* Add: Add -2, -3, etc... when filenames are similar.
+Pro only.

+= 2.4.2 =
+* Fix: There was a glitch when .jpeg extension were used.
+Now keep them as .jpeg.

+= 2.4.0 =
+* Fix: There was a possibility that the image sizes filenames could be overwritten wrongly.

+= 2.3.8 =
+* Update: Rename the GUID (File Name) is now the default.
+Too many people think it is a bug while it is not.

+= 2.3.6 =
+* Add: UTF-8 support for renaming files.
+Before playing with this, give it a try.
+Windows-based hosting service will probably not work well with this.
+* Info: I would be also really happy if you could review the plugin (https://wordpress.org/support/view/plugin-reviews/media-file-renamer), share your current issues with me and also the features you would like the most.
+Thanks a lot! :)

+= 2.3.4 =
+* Fix: Auto-Rename was renaming files even though it was disabled.
+* Update: If Auto-Rename is disabled, the Media Library column is not shown anymore, neither is the dashboard (they are useless in that case).

 = 2.3.2 =
 * Add: Metadata containing '%20' instead of spaces are now considered too during the renaming.
-* Info: I would be also really happy if you could review the plugin (https://wordpress.org/support/view/plugin-reviews/media-file-renamer), share your current issues with me and also the features you would like the most.
-Thanks a lot! :)

 = 2.3.0 =
 * Add: Update the metadata (true by default).